moonmilk/nanogenmo2014/README.md

 This stuff uses the Pattern library from http://www.clips.uantwerpen.be/pattern - really simple twitter scraping and linguistic analysis!

+The novel idea: scraping twitter for tweets about #NaNoWriMo and assembling them into a book.

 * wrimo-titler.py: Can't think of a title for your novel?
 Let wrimo-titler steal one for you.
 Searches twitter for people posting title ideas for #nanowrimo and extracts the ideas.
 Sample run:

 ```